muqingLeo/Travel_App/Travel_Assistance_SRS.md

 12. **User Agreement & Privacy Acknowledgement**
     Accept Terms of Service and Privacy Policy on first use.

+### 3.3 Social Networking Features
+1. **Traveler Connections**
+   - Allow users to find and connect with other travelers heading to the same destination.
+   - Provide options to filter connections based on travel dates, interests, and demographics.

+2. **Group Trip Planning**
+   - Enable collaborative itinerary creation for groups.
+   - Allow group members to suggest, vote on, and finalize activities.

+3. **Community Engagement**
+   - Create destination-specific groups where users can share tips, photos, and experiences.
+   - Implement a feed for users to post updates, ask questions, and interact with others.

+4. **Social Profiles**
+   - Allow users to create and customize profiles showcasing their travel history, photos, and reviews.
+   - Include privacy settings to control profile visibility and connection requests.

+5. **Notifications for Social Interactions**
+   - Notify users of new connection requests, group activity updates, and community posts.

+6. **Safety and Moderation**
+   - Implement reporting and blocking features to ensure a safe community environment.
+   - Use AI to detect and flag inappropriate content or behavior.

 ## 4. Non‑functional Requirements
 - **Performance:** Page loads <2 s; chat latency <300 ms; support ≥10 000 concurrent users.
 - **Scalability:** Horizontal scaling; modular code for feature expansion.